boralyl/boralyl.github.io/_posts/2020-06-21-building_a_home_assistant_custom_component_part_2.md

 Any check failures will abort your commit and you will need to fix any issues and try to re-commit again.
-If for some reason you need to commit something and want to bypass the checks you can specify the `--no-verify` flag when commiting.
+If for some reason you need to commit something and want to bypass the checks you can specify the `--no-verify` flag when committing.

 ```bash
 $ git commit -a --no-verify